linux-china/dotenvx-java/README.md

 }
 ```

-If text value prefixed with `private:`, and the value will encrypted.
+If a text value prefixed with `private:`, and the value will be encrypted.

 # Credits